Christopher-Changhee-Han/severeweatheranalysis/README.md

 ### Methods Used
 * Data Preprocessing
 * Data Visualization
-* Natural Language Processing
-* Data Product Development
+* Interactive graphs and maps

 ### Technologies Used
 * R